CLTPayne/chess-game/README.md

 ## Next Steps:

 * Valid moves per piece - `pawnValidMoves`

+* Fix issue with valid king moves - currently if a king takes a piece it can end up in check
+    - needs to check that it's not a potential check after it takes a piece, as then more opponent moves would be valid than they were before the piece was taken.

 * Chess move notation - coordinates instead of just row / col numbers.
 This abstracts away the rows and cols /
 * Zero indexing this would be a-h is cols / 8-1 rows
 * Interim interactive version in pure js